Why Do No-See-Ums Bite?

 How do no-see-ums bite, and what mechanisms do they use to penetrate the skin?

-Despite their size, NO-see-ums have a potent armory.
+Despite their size, no-see-ums have a potent armory.
 Their mouthpart, composed of four cutting blades, is prepared to penetrate the skin, cutting and piercing our skin, allowing them to draw blood.
 Though it may be a relief to some, unlike mosquitoes, no-see-ums do not “inject” their saliva into the skin when they bite.
 Instead, they slice open the skin and suck up the blood that emerges as a result of these little incisions.
 The saliva is applied to the surface to prevent blood clotting during feeding.

 What Specifically Attracts No-See-Ums to Humans?